Dear Shareholders,

 5. CHANGES IN SHARE CAPITAL:

-During the year under review, the Company has not issued any shares including shares with differential voting rights.
-The Company has neither issued employee stock options or sweat equity shares nor has any scheme to fund its employees to purchase the shares of the Company.
+Out of 95,31,000 warrants, 59,536 warrants have been forfeited by the Company due to non-exercise of warrants/non-receipt of 75% of the subscription amount within the warrant exercise period, i.e., within six months from the date of allotment (28th October, 2024).
+Accordingly, 25% of the upfront money received on the said warrants has been forfeited by the Company.
+During the year under review, the Company has not issued any shares with differential voting rights.
+The Company has neither issued employee stock options nor sweat equity shares, nor does it have any scheme to fund its employees for purchasing the shares of the Company.

 6. TRANSFER TO RESERVE: